MicrosoftDocs/win32/desktop-src/w8cookbook/new-features-and-enhancement-in-windows-8-1-and-windows-server-2012-r2.md

 ---
 title: New features and enhancement in Windows 8.1 and Windows Server 2012 R2
-description: New features and enhancement in Windows 8.1 and Windows Server 2012 R2 ms.assetid: '24473B59-330A-41B1-BCC0-0DDDF06D9D1D'
+description: New features and enhancement in Windows 8.1 and Windows Server 2012 R2 ms.assetid: 24473B59-330A-41B1-BCC0-0DDDF06D9D1D
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # New features and enhancement in Windows 8.1 and Windows Server 2012 R2